Day trips out of London can sometimes seem like a challenge. How far can you really go from the capital in one day? Well, we’re glad you asked.

-In just over two hours on the Eurostar from London, you could be in Paris, the romance capital of the world trying the local delicacy of frog’s legs and snails and getting up close to the Eiffel Tower.
-Filled to the brim with attractions, from the world-famous Louvre museum to the Notre-dame de Paris, it will be ‘coup de foudre’ (love at first sight!).
+In just over two hours, you could be in Paris, the romance capital of the world trying the local delicacy of frog’s legs and snails and getting up close to the Eiffel Tower.
+Filled to the brim with attractions, from the world-famous Louvre Museum to the Notre-dame de Paris, it will be ‘coup de foudre’ (love at first sight!).

-Make sure to stop for a spot of shopping and explore the boutiques in the Golden Triangle or for luxury shopping, try Saint-Germain-des-Pres or Vue de Rennes.
-After some retail therapy, you can take a peaceful stroll through the idyllic Parc Monceau or sit back and relax on a mesmerising cruise of the River Seine.
+Make sure to stop for a spot of shopping and explore the boutiques in the Golden Triangle.
+For luxury shopping, try Saint-Germain-des-Pres or Vue de Rennes.
+After some retail therapy, take a peaceful stroll through the idyllic Parc Monceau or sit back and relax on a mesmerising River Seine cruise.
 It might only be a day trip, but Paris will be in your memory forever.

-This small city is a beautiful combination of old historical treasures and modern-day culture with its cobbled high-street offering the glorious Westgate Towers, a variety of delicious restaurants and small, independent boutiques.
+Home to three UNESCO World Heritage Sites, Canterbury is the idyllic destination for day trips.
+This small city is a beautiful combination of old historical treasures, such as the Roman city walls, St Augustine’s Abbey and St Martin’s Church, and modern-day culture.
+Wander its cobbled high-street for the glorious Westgate Towers, a variety of restaurants and small, independent boutiques.

-Famous for John, Paul, George and Ringo, Liverpool is steeped in British culture and history and you can explore it all.
-Sing some Beatles classics as you take a vintage Beatles Magical Mystery Tour that visits 30 famous Beatles sites and visit the Beatles Story exhibition.
+Famous for John, Paul, George and Ringo, Liverpool is steeped in British culture and history just waiting to be explored.
+Sing along to Beatles classics as you take a vintage Beatles Magical Mystery Bus Tour to 30 famous Beatles sites.
 When you get home, you definitely won’t be getting ‘Yesterday’ out of your head!

-If you’re a football fan, don’t forget to take a tour of the world-famous Anfield stadium where the likes of goal-scoring legends Steven Gerrard and Michael Owen played.
+If you’re a football fan, make sure to take a tour of the world-famous Anfield Stadium.
+It’s where goal-scoring legends Steven Gerrard and Michael Owen once played.

 Who knew that you could go to the capital of Scotland and back in one day?
 Not many, we’re sure.
 But a day trip to Edinburgh is not only possible, but it’s full to the rafters with exciting things to do and you don’t even have to wear a kilt!

 Head to Edinburgh Castle that sits at the top of the Old Town and gives mesmerising views across the city.
-Dating back to at least the Iron Age, the castle has been a royal residency and has proven crucial in many historical battles.
+Dating back to at least the Iron Age, the castle was a royal residency and proved crucial in many historical battles.

 It might not be the Twelfth Night but a day trip to Shakespeare’s home in Stratford-upon-Avon is a real treat.
 There really won’t be ‘much ado about nothing’ here because you’ll be far too busy exploring the half-timbered house where Shakespeare was born and walking in his footsteps through the cobbled streets!
 This quaint town offers history, culture and glorious places to sit down for a good cup of English tea — bliss.